bitfocus/companion-module-evertz-dreamcatcher/README.md

 - Export profiles
 - Sessions
 - Clip names for the selected/default session
+- Local and session playlists

 Recommended workflow:

 1. Connect the module to DreamCatcher.
 2. Press **Refresh Connection**.
-3. Confirm your output, session, and source dropdowns are populated.
+3. Confirm your output, session, source, and playlist dropdowns are populated.
 4. Use the cue/play/clip workflow actions as needed.

 If a dropdown does not show the expected information, press **Refresh Connection** first before troubleshooting individual actions.